Generosity: Making Tax-Efficient Gifts to Individuals

 Capital Gains Tax Rates

-You don’t have to give just cash to an individual—you could also gift appreciated stocks, mutual funds or exchange traded funds (ETFs), and while you would have paid 23.8% or higher in federal income taxes on the capital gains, the recipient might pay nothing in taxes.
-This is because of the 0% capital gains tax rate in effect for individuals with taxable income less than $40,400 ($80,800 for a couple).
-This strategy takes a little tax planning with their other income but can be a very tax-efficient way of transferring assets.
-For example, if you gifted $15,000 worth of stocks (with a built-in capital gain of $12,000) to a couple with $50,000 in W-2 income and then they sell the shares of stock, their total income will now be $50,000 + $12,000 = $62,000 and they will pay no federal income tax on the capital gains.
-However, additional income can have consequences, and you should be aware of this effect on their public benefits, which we will discuss next.
+You don’t have to give just cash to an individual—you could also gift appreciated stocks, mutual funds, or exchange-traded funds (ETFs).
+For high-income individuals, taxes on sales of these types of assets can be as high as 23.8% of associated gains.
+If the recipient is in a lower tax bracket, they will be able to sell these assets once a gift is completed for a lower rate or with no tax due at all.
+This is because of the 0% capital gains tax rate in effect for individuals with taxable income less than $47,026 ($94,051 for a couple).
+This strategy takes a little tax planning, with the recipient’s income in mind, but can be a very tax-efficient way of transferring assets.
+For example, if you gifted $15,000 worth of stocks (with a built-in capital gain of $12,000) to a couple with $50,000 in W-2 income and then they sell the shares of stock, their total income will now be $50,000 + $12,000 = $62,000, and they will pay no federal income tax on the capital gains.
+However, additional income can have consequences, and you should be aware of this effect on any public benefits, which we will discuss next.

 Public Benefits

-The federal government provides support for food, housing, child care and medical costs for the poor.
-For example, families whose income doesn’t exceed 220% of the federal poverty level (about $26,500 for a family of four, so 220% = $58,300) can qualify for child care scholarships .
-If a family of four had gross income of $50,000, giving this family $15,000 worth of stocks with a built-in capital gain of $12,000 would result $62,000 of gross income if they sold the stocks, disqualifying them from child care benefits.
-Food stamp support, subsidized rent and other benefits use different calculations but could result in the same problem.
-Every state calculates these benefits slightly differently, so refer to your state’s department of health and human services for specifics (here is the link for New Hampshire ).
+Federal and state governments provide support for food, housing, childcare, and medical costs for lower-income individuals and families.
+For example, in New Hampshire, families whose income doesn’t exceed 220% of the federal poverty level ($66,000 per year) can qualify for childcare scholarships.
+If a family of four had gross income of $60,000, giving this family $15,000 worth of stocks with a built-in capital gain of $12,000 would result in $72,000 of gross income if they sold the stocks, disqualifying them from this childcare benefit.
+Food stamp support, subsidized rent, and other benefits use different calculations but could result in the same problem.
+Every state calculates these benefits slightly differently, so refer to your state’s department of health and human services for specifics.

 Additional income or assets can also impact an individual’s ability to qualify for subsidized health insurance and college financial aid.
-Financial gifts are not usually considered income for these purposes, unless the sale of an asset results in taxable income.
+Financial gifts are not usually considered income for these purposes unless the sale of an asset results in taxable income.
+However, programs that incorporate an individual’s total assets as part of their eligibility criteria will be impacted.

-It may be a better idea to provide financial support for individuals receiving public benefits by paying their bills directly.
+In cases like these it may be a better idea to provide financial support for individuals receiving public benefits by paying their bills directly.
 This avoids giving them assets or income that disqualifies them from the benefits they are receiving.
+In cases where you would like to provide extended support without impacting an individual’s benefits for eligibility, specialized trusts may be used with provisions that allow for long-term support without impacting government benefits.

 Conclusion